Research by Prof. Mark Hauber, Department of Psychology, Hunter College, CUNY

-Since 2014, I have also been involved in administrative work including as associate provost for research at Hunter College, and currently as interim university vice provost for research at the City University of New York.
+Between 2014-7, I was also been involved in administrative work including as associate provost for research at Hunter College, and as associate vice chancellor for research at the City University of New York.

 I also have a strong interest in the neural basis of the perception of functionally significant social displays, such as courtship songs, alarm signals, and territorial calls.
 In addition, I have studied alternative foraging tactics and strategies of stationary predators such as spiders and antlions.
 Accordingly, my further interests in behavioral, conservation, and evolutionary ecology include studying counterintuitive communication systems, psychological mechanisms, and interspecific interactions.